 A Disabled Person’s Freedom Pass entitles the holder to the following travel concessions:

-The Transport Act 2000 defined seven categories of people who are eligible for a pass these are:
+The Transport Act 2000 defined seven categories of people who are eligible for a pass:

 In addition Richmond Council has agreed to the issue of passes to some applicants with a mental health need.